refinedev/refine/documentation/docs/api-reference/core/hooks/auth/useRegister.md

 ## Usage

 Normally refine provides a default register page.
-If you prefer to use this default register page, there is no need to handle register flow manually.
+If you prefer to use this default register page, there is no need to handle the register flow manually.
 If we want to build a custom register page instead of the default one that comes with **refine**, `useRegister` can be used like this:

 ```tsx title="pages/customRegisterPage"